mattmajestic/mamba-docker/README.md

 ## Customization:

-- Modify the `Dockerfile` and `docker-compose.yml` to customize your environment.
+- Modify the `Dockerfile.ubuntu`/`Dockerfile.conda` and `docker-compose.yml` to customize your environment.